cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 ### created

 UiTdatabank keeps track of the creation dates of each document.
-This metadata for the creation date can be queried with the `created` parameter.
+This metadata for the creation date can be queried with the `created` field.

 **Applicable on endpoints**